 Are you troubled by low-thyroid symptoms?

-A person who isn’t benefiting from enough thyroid hormone (even if they have sufficient thyroid hormone in their blood) will have low-thyroid symptoms.
+Our Functional Medicine practice approaches low-thyroid symptoms in a thorough way.
+An important point is that a person who isn’t benefiting from enough thyroid hormone (even if they have sufficient thyroid hormone in their blood) will have low-thyroid symptoms.
 These symptoms include the following:

 - Extreme fatigue; a persistent lack of motivation; needing more sleep than others

 - Unusual weight gain, even when on a low-calorie diet; excessive water retention